 Maruti Invicto to Kia Seltos: Cars and bikes to make India debut next week

-The month of July promises to be a treat for SUV-lovers in India with as many as three new models set to make debut.
+The month of July promises to be a treat for SUV-lovers in India with as many as three new models, including an electric SUV, set to make debut.
 From mass market SUVs like Kia Seltos getting a new generation version to Maruti Suzuki stepping into the premium MPV segment with the new Invicto based on Toyota Innova Hycross, there is something for everyone.
 Even for the bike enthusiasts.
 Triumph and Bajaj will bring in the recently unveiled Speed 400 and Scrambler 400 X motorcycles while Hero MotoCorp will debut the Harley Davidson X440 motorcycle, its most affordable in the lineup.

 Here is a quick look at the cars and bikes to make debut in India in July